i-bar/sw-sec/owasp-top-10-2017/PITCHME.md

 ### Why the changes?

-* Microservices are replacing traditional monolythic applications.
+* **Microservices** are replacing traditional monolythic applications.
-* Single page applications, written in JavaScript frameworks such as Angular and React, allow the creation of highly modular feature-rich front ends.
+* **Single page applications**, written in JavaScript frameworks such as Angular and React, allow the creation of highly modular feature-rich front ends.

 Note: